HendersonAlec2212/supervised_machine_learning/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-One of the aspects of machine learning is testing models and data to conclude which combination works best wihtout over fitting the data and producing a useless model.
+One of the aspects of machine learning is testing models and data to conclude which combination works best without over fitting the data and producing a useless model.
 When comparing the scores between types of scaled data, the Standard Scaler produced better results with the Logistic Regression Model improving by 11% after scaling.
-Moving some a model that flips a coin to a model that makes a educated yet uncertain guess.
+Moving from a model that flips a coin to a model that makes an educated yet uncertain guess.

 When running the unscaled data the results for the Random Forest Model were better with the unscaled data but not significantly, 0.1%, meaning that this data simply doesn't fit a random forest model.